Heerozh/spectre/README.md

 ### Differences with zipline:
 * spectre's `QuandlLoader` using float32 datatype for GPU performance.
-* spectre does not align bars by time, so `Return(win=10)` means 10 bars return, may actually be more than 10 days if some stock not open trading in period.
+* spectre FactorEngine arranges data by bars, so `Return(win=10)` means 10 bars return, may actually be more than 10 days if some assets not open trading in period.
+You can change this behavior by aligning data: filling missing bars with NaNs in your DataLoader, please refer to the `align_by_time` parameter of `CsvDirLoader`.
-* When encounter NaN, spectre's Built-in Technical Factors returns NaN, zipline uses `nan*` so still give you a number.
 * If an asset has no data on the day, spectre will filter it out, no matter what value you return.